Stochastic thermodynamics of computation: Kolmogorov complexity and the entropy dynamics of Turing machines

 We interpret that sequence of iterations of $g$ as the computation.
 Note that this computation overwrites the input to produce the output.
 So the requirement of standard accounting that the input be reinitialized by the end of the computation does not apply.
 (See \cref{sec:overwrite_inputs}.)
-Paralleling the terminology in~\cite{benn73}, in~\cite{zure89a} a \textbf{history} is used to mean any sequence of successive irreversible changes to the ID of a prefix-free UTM that arise during the iterations of that UTM's updated function $g$ on some particular input $x \in X^*$.

 We allow the total number of iterations of $g$ in a computation to be either a pre-fixed, finite value, or instead to be determined dynamically, in a way that depends on the input $x^{IN}$ (e.g., as in a finite automaton, or a TM).
 In the second of those two cases, it may be that the sequence of maps never halts at all.
-In light of this, I will write $X^* \subseteq X$ to mean the set of initial states such that the resultant sequence of states does indeed ultimately halt.
-(If the number of maps is a pre-fixed value, then $X^* = X$.)
-I write $f(x)$ to mean the single-valued function taking any $x \in X^*$ to the resultant state of $X$ that the system is in when the sequence of maps halts.
+In light of this, I will write $X^H \subseteq X$ to mean the set of initial states such that the resultant sequence of states does indeed ultimately halt.
+(If the number of maps is a pre-fixed value, then $X^H = X$.)
+From now on I specialize this notation to the case of a prefix-free UTM $U$, identify $X$ with its set of IDs, and $g$ with its deterministic update function over that set.